Reese-Chen/BSC-MDD/README.md

 ## Data sources

-The ZIB-MDD data are available by application to the ZIB data management committee after evaluation according to an established procedure (https://zib.fudan.edu.cn/).
+The XYH data is part of the ZIB-MDD data, which are available by application to the ZIB data management committee after evaluation according to an established procedure (https://zib.fudan.edu.cn/).
 The PKU data are available upon request to the project PI Prof. Tianmei Si.

 ## Contact
 ```